Storage life and food saftey chart with a downloadable PDF.

 Storage Life Of Vacuum Sealed Food

+Storage life of vacuum sealed food is always a great debat.
 The deterioration of food is caused by chemical reactions that occur in food which is exposed to air, temperature, moisture, the action of enzymes, the growth of micro-organisms or contamination by insects.

 Oxygen and storage life